ntwalibas/blog/_drafts/2023-07-20-variational-quantum-eigensolver.md

 ## Basic theory
 In physics, if we know the Hamiltonian of a system then we know the dynamics of the system.
-This can be easily seen by looking at Schrodinger's equation.
+This can be easily seen by looking at Schrödinger's equation.
 Therefore, we will first need to have our problem encoded in a Hamiltonian.